How to Prevent Malnutrition in Older Adults

 Yes1

-Health care providers also screen for food insecurity, which can lead to malnutrition, especially among older adults.
-A quick way to assess if your loved one lacks access to enough food is to utilize the Hunger Vital Sign.
-It’s a series of questions and steps that allows dietitians and health care providers to assess how severe the situation is:
+Health care providers also screen for food insecurity, because lacking reliable access to food can increase the risk of malnutrition.
+A quick way to assess if your loved one lacks access to enough food is to utilize the Hunger Vital Sign, a series of questions and steps that allows dietitians and health care providers to assess how severe the situation is:

 • In the past 12 months, have you bought food that didn’t last?